john3volts3/FastZoomAway-plugin-Sketchup/readme.md

 This version is set to work correctly with the metre as the unit.

 INSTALLATION:
- - Save the file fastZoomAway.rbz in the directory of your choice.
+ - Save the file fastZoomAway.rbz in the directory of your choice. (the .rbz file is nothing other than the .rb file that has been zipped and changed to .rbz)
  - Use the extension manager in the Window menu to add the plugin
  - Associate a keyboard shortcut in Window/Preference